itsdarrylnorris/photos-to-folder-structure/README.md

 SONY_XML_FILE_STRUCTURE="Sony A7IV/XML"

 ```
+- Update the environment variable `DIRECTORY_PATH` to directory of the folder where you export your data.
 - [Optional] You can change the structure of the folder by modifying those formats.
 - Run the script `node index.js`